TheOldPresbyope/AlbumArt/README.md

 # AlbumArt

-This repo was created to preserve a Python3 script `albumart.py` written by Jean-Francois Dokes (JFD) to leverage his [Libupnpp for Control Points](https://www.lesbonscomptes.com/upmpdcli/libupnpp-refdoc/libupnpp-ctl.html) and made available by him to the [moOde Audio Player](https://github/moode-player/moode) project.
+This repo was created to preserve a Python3 script `albumart.py` written by Jean-Francois Dockes (JFD) to leverage his [Libupnpp for Control Points](https://www.lesbonscomptes.com/upmpdcli/libupnpp-refdoc/libupnpp-ctl.html) and made available by him to the [moOde Audio Player](https://github/moode-player/moode) project.

 The script was found to be missing a `debug()` function, which was added in my first commit after checking in the original.